aveydd/Social-Network-Analysis-in-Python/README.md

 # Introduction
 Let us first start with what do we mean by Social Networks.
 Below you see a network of Bollywood actors as nodes.
 They are connected with solid lines if they have worked together in at least one movie.

 So, we can see that both Amitabh Bachchan and Abhishek Bachchan have acted with all the actors in the network, while Akshay Kumar has worked with only two Bachchans.
-Interesting right!

 This too is a social network.
 Any network with connections between individuals, where the connections capture the relationship between them is a social network.
 Analyzing these networks can give us great insight about the people in the network like who are real influencers, who are most connected, etc.